This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Ketogenic dieting and long distance running can go together on the journey of losing fat effectively.

-People often think a ketogenic diet doesn’t mix with high-intensity exercise (HIIT) and running, so let’s see how you can combine them for better effect.
+People often think a ketogenic diet doesn’t mix with high-intensity exercise (HIIT) or endurance running, so let’s see how you can combine them for better effect.

 What is Keto

 To put it simply, a keto diet is a high-fat, moderate-protein while reducing carbohydrate consumption.

 It triggers ketones which are released into the body and used for fuel.
 Your body enters into a ketosis state.

 A typical day you will look to eat foods totaling 75% fat, 20% protein, and a lowly 5% carbs.

 It doesn’t need to be precise since it varies from the person.
 For more check out our keto food list.